thomas-melville/myNotes/General/Career_Development/kubernetes/deployment.md

 Create a new deployment with a fraction of the number of replicas with the same label so the service picks it up add an extra label to distinguish stable from canary deployment

+## Blue green deployments

+run two versions at the same time new version is only used for testing purposes similar to canary active + idle environment

+strategy for checking the viability of a deployment before making it publicly available run two identical deployments, bar version. same replicas

+only route to green once all checks have passed and then remove the blue deployment and finally the green deployment becomes the next blue deployment